-Mind Over Matters offers services in a private, client confidential, comfortable setting.
+Mind Over Matters offers boutique counseling services in a private, client confidential, comfortable setting.
 I also offer evening/weekend appointments and on-line video counseling.

 I utilize positively focused cognitive behavioral therapy (CBT).
 I work together with individuals who desire positive change.
 I primarily focus on helping you create and attain contentment, fulfillment, success, freedom, and peace.
 The tools of CBT allow individuals to more regularly experience positive emotional states, such as gratitude and confidence, because they help individuals focus their efforts on creating beneficial cognitive patterns.

 Coaching: I facilitate Self-Actualization.
 I help you pursue your full potential in your personal and/or professional life.
 You have the potential to choose what you believe about yourself, your life, people in your life, your finances, and your health.
 You can either choose beliefs that limit you or beliefs that empower you to move forward.

 "(Self-Actualization is) the desire for self-fulfillment, namely the tendency for him(her) to become actualized in what he(she) is potentially.
 This tendency might be phrased as the desire to become more and more what one is to become everything that one is capable of." -Maslow